dhhepting/dhhepting.github.io/_works/bibtex/2005-05-HepGer-Collaborative-Computer-Aided-Parameter-Exploration-for-Music-and-Animation.md

 ---
 @inproceedings{2005-05-HepGer,
-	Author =  "Hepting, Daryl H. and Gerhard, David", Title = " "Collaborative Computer-Aided Parameter Exploration for Music and Animation"," Booktitle =  "Proceedings of the Second International Conference on Computer Music Modelling and Retrieval 2004", Doi =  "10.1007/978-3-540-31807-1\_13",
+	Author =  "Hepting, Daryl H. and Gerhard, David", Title =  "Collaborative Computer-Aided Parameter Exploration for Music and Animation", Booktitle =  "Proceedings of the Second International Conference on Computer Music Modelling and Retrieval 2004", Doi =  "10.1007/978-3-540-31807-1\_13",
 	Month =  "May",